top of page

 • Stackability: Make your shipment stackable so you don’t have to pay for the entire space above your shipment.
 Carriers across all modes of transport charge more for non-stackable shipments because you cannot stack any other cargo on top of it.

-• Standard packing: Use industry standard packing (e.g. standard euro pallets 120*80 cm) because they can easily be transloaded across different modes of transport.
-Besides, it helps to optimize your packing according to carrier requirements.
-If you can ship your goods in the belly of a passenger aircraft, pack according to the specifications of that particular aircraft type.
-There is no reason for your cargo to be shipped on cargo aircraft at premium rates.
+• Standard packing: Use industry-standard packing (e.g. Euro pallets 120×80 cm) because they can easily be transloaded across different modes of transport.
+This also ensures compliance with carrier requirements.
+If you can ship your goods in the belly of a passenger aircraft, pack according to aircraft specifications to avoid paying premium rates for all-cargo aircraft.
+This is an easy way to reduce freight costs without sacrificing efficiency.

 2. Palletize your cargo